Understand Why We Give Feedback

 From reading and writing restaurant reviews on Yelp, to sharing our awesome—or sometimes nightmarish—vacation experiences on TripAdvisor, feedback is everywhere.
 Even our FitBits are telling us to get up and start walking!

-Ever taken an Uber?
+Ever used a ride share service?
 Not only can you rate your driver on a 1-5 scale, but your driver can also rate you as a passenger.
 It’s true, so you better behave yourself!
 (We know you’re checking your rating right now.)

 Technology has made giving and receiving feedback faster and more intuitive than ever.
 And it can be as easy as tapping a star on an app and getting on with your day.